andyfaff/scipy/PEP/1-Optimizer.rst

 Introduction
 ============

 Optimization is extremely common and often critical in many applications.
 Imaging, machine learning and regression problems all depend on optimization.
-As such, it has been adopted by libraries including SciPy and many related libraries (e.g., scikit-learn).
-Optimization has received significant attention from industry as well -- Google, Facebook, Amazon and Microsoft have developed Tensorflow, PyTorch, MXNet and CNTK respectively, all of which use optimization, have Python bindings and are open source.

 Optimization is the minimization or maximization (though typically minimization) of a certain function.
 Minimization tries to find which argument yields the smallest function value, or in pseudo-code,

 .. code:: python

     import numpy as np
     from scipy.optimize import minimize

     def f(x):
         return (x - 1) ** 2

     result = minimize(f, x0=np.random.randn())
     assert np.allclose(result.x, 1) and np.allclose(result.fun, 0)

+Minimization has been adopted by libraries including SciPy and many related libraries (e.g., scikit-learn).
+Optimization has received significant attention from industry as well -- Google, Facebook, Amazon and Microsoft have developed Tensorflow, PyTorch, MXNet and CNTK respectively, all of which use optimization, have Python bindings and are open source.

 The SciPy ``minimize`` function has been widely used.
 Over 17,000 results for "``from scipy.optimize import minimize``" appear from a